Best Way to Cut Foam Board – Which Tool to Use? – Reviews & Buyer’s Guide

 1. Long Bladed Utility Knife – Best Overall Method

-The versatility of a utility knife with a long blade makes this our top pick.
-You can use it for most thicknesses of foam, including for crafting or foam board insulation.
-Make sure you choose a smooth blade, though (not serrated), to avoid those ragged edges.
-Meanwhile, you’ll want to apply some weight to the foam board to keep it from sliding (turn foam board insulation flat side up) and cut in one smooth motion at about a 45-degree angle.
-If you start sawing at the board, you’ll end up with ugly edges and little foam shreds flying everywhere.
+A utility knife with a long blade makes is our top pick.
+You can use it for most types of foam, including for crafting or foam board insulation.
+Make sure you choose a smooth blade, though (not serrated), to avoid ragged edges.
+Meanwhile, you’ll want to apply weight to the foam board to keep it from sliding and cut in one smooth motion at about a 45-degree angle.
+If you start sawing into the board, you’ll have ugly edges and little foam shreds flying everywhere.

 Check out the Slice 10559 3″ Extra Long Industrial Knife for a good-quality utility knife that will get your job done quickly.

 - Slice safety blades' unique cutting edge might seem dull, but it cuts right through your material while keeping you safe!
 Slice blades...